Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the parameter description is clear: 'Committee ID from committees_search_committees results.'
-The description does not add further meaning, so baseline score of 3 is appropriate.
+Schema description coverage is 100% and the parameter is well-described in the schema.
+The description does not add new semantics beyond what the schema already provides, so base score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.